amogil/fluxgate/README.md

 ---

-Fluxgate is a high-performance proxy that sits between client applications and commercial large language model (LLM) providers.
+Fluxgate is a high-performance proxy that sits between client applications and large language model (LLM) providers.
 It centralizes request handling, enforces consistent policies, and minimizes end-to-end latency so downstream teams can focus on product features rather than platform plumbing.

 ## ✨ Features

-- 🔐 **Consistent Policy Enforcement** - Apply authentication once at the proxy layer instead of duplicating logic in every client
-- ⚡ **Ultra-Low Overhead** - Engineered for microsecond-scale request handling so model responses stay snappy
+- ⚡ **Ultra-Low Overhead** - Minimal memory footprint and latency overhead; engineered for microsecond-scale request handling with memory-efficient async Rust.
+Optimized for high-bandwidth workloads including images, audio, and video—stream large payloads efficiently without buffering bottlenecks
-- 🪶 **Featherweight Footprint** - Uses memory-efficient async Rust to keep resident set size and alloc churn to a minimum
+- 🎛️ **Centralized Access Management** - Secure provider API keys away from clients; one unified key for all providers.
+Rotate both client and provider keys independently without service disruption
 - 📈 **Operationally Scalable** - Stateless workers linearly scale behind standard load-balancers; no sticky sessions required
-- 🔒 **Secure-by-Default** - All external traffic is TLS-protected end-to-end and secrets stay encrypted at rest
-- 🎯 **Request Fidelity** - Streams request and response bodies end-to-end, forwarding client semantics byte-for-byte—only rewriting the `Authorization` and `Host` headers when forwarding to upstream
+- 📡 **Request Fidelity** - Streams request and response bodies end-to-end, forwarding client semantics byte-for-byte—only rewriting the `Authorization` and `Host` headers when forwarding to upstream
-- 📊 **Observability Built-in** - Native `tracing` instrumentation surfaces structured logs for request analytics
+- 📊 **Request Logging** - All requests are automatically logged with structured data for subsequent analysis and monitoring
-- 🔄 **Hot Reloading** - Configuration changes are applied automatically without restart—just update the YAML file and changes take effect within 1 second
+- 🔄 **Zero-Downtime Configuration Updates** - Apply configuration changes instantly without service interruption; update the YAML file and changes take effect within 1 second—no restarts, no dropped connections, no deployment overhead

 ## 🚀 Quick Start